rowatc/Diplomacy-AI/README.md

 ## Goals

 1. a **winning entry in the annual Automated Negotiating Agents' Competition (ANAC) Diplomacy League**.
-The [2019 call for participation](http://www.iiia.csic.es/~davedejonge/bandana/files/call_for_participation_2019.pdf) (deadline 20 May) pairs submitted neogiating agents that only negotiate with the [D-Brane](https://link.springer.com/article/10.1007/s10489-017-0919-y) module, which will pick moves.
-Negotiations use the [BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana), which has well-defined semantics.
+Entrants submit negotiating agents that play by being paired to the [D-Brane](https://link.springer.com/article/10.1007/s10489-017-0919-y) module, which picks moves.
+See hhe [2019 call for participation](http://www.iiia.csic.es/~davedejonge/bandana/files/call_for_participation_2019.pdf) (deadline 20 May); negotiations use the [BANDANA framework](http://www.iiia.csic.es/~davedejonge/bandana), which has well-defined semantics.
 1. an **article in an internationally recognised AI journal** describing our work.
 (The ANAC competition has been held as part of the [ICJAI](https://www.ijcai.org), International Joint Conferences on Artificial Intelligence.)
 1. **beat human players** in online Diplomacy fora such as [PlayDiplomacy](https://www.playdiplomacy.com/) or [Backstabbr](https://www.backstabbr.com).